 Adult guidance worker

 Also known as education guidance workers, personal advisers or welfare advisers, adult guidance workers explain what education, work or training options are available to people and help them to make informed choices.
-You can work with marginalised or hard-to-reach groups such as the unemployed, disabled people, adults with learning difficulties or those without qualifications.

 Gain an insight into the role of an adult guidance worker.